-It’s important to remember that identifying mental health issues, like Personality Disorders, can be tricky.
-Most of the time, people don’t neatly into “categories”, “clusters” or “definitions”.
+It’s important to remember that identifying mental health issues, like personality disorders, can be tricky.
+Most of the time, people don’t fit neatly into “categories”, “clusters” or “definitions”.
 Everyone has “personality”, so you may see behaviours and feelings described here that everyone has at times.

 Someone with a Cluster A personality disorder may have difficulty relating to other people, or no desire to interact with others at all.
 They often behave in a way that others find “odd” or “eccentric”.